root-project/web/_posts/2020-06-22-new-web-site.md

 ---
-title:  "New ROOT Web Site !"
+title:  "New ROOT Web Site!"
 layout: archive
 author: Olivier Couet
 ---

-If you are reading this blog post it means you are surfing on the New ROOT Web Site !
+If you are reading this blog post it means you are surfing on the New ROOT Web Site!

-This new web site is a complete redesigned both on the the content point of view and on the the technology used to build it.
+This new web site is a complete redesigned both on the content point of view and on the the technology used to build it.

 Regarding the later we are now using the [Jekyll](https://jekyllrb.com) system.
 Jekyll is a